Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

-In Table \ref{binary smagcut res} we present the results from our 5 class classification schema as in Table \ref{5class_comp}, but now with the effects of cutting transients fainter than 21.8 and 22.5 mag.
-This does significantly reduce the final sample size, by up to 45\% for the stricter 21.8 mag cut.
-However, we generally see significant improvements across SN Ia efficiency, non-SN Ia efficiency and SN Ia purity.
-These improvements range from a 15\% gain in SN Ia efficiency for \ngsf{} without redshift priors to the \dash{} SN Ia purity remaining constant.
+As \ngsf{} produced the best individual \(F_{0.5}\), in Table \ref{binary smagcut res} we present classification results from \ngsf{}, but now with the effects of cutting transients fainter than 21.8 and 22.5 mag.
+This does remove nearly half of the transients from the final sample for the stricter 21.8 mag cut.
+However, we generally see significant improvements across SN Ia completeness, SN Ia purity and \(F_{0.5}\)--score as stricter magnitude cuts are employed.

-In particular, \ngsf{} reports very good results with the 21.8 (SNR>3) sample cut.
-Table \ref{ngsf 5spec cut res} shows the more detailed results for \ngsf{} with the 5 class classification schema with the 21.8 magnitude cut on the sample.
-Compared to the results in Table \ref{5class_comp} we see that the cut significantly improves the efficiencies for \ngsf{} for all transient classes with redshift priors provided, although it also worsens the efficiencies for all transient classes when these are not available.